zalando-stups/documentation/user-guide/access-control.rst

 --------------

 Resource types are a categorization of your resources.
 A typical resource type might be a "sales order" or "creditcard".
-The actual resource will then later be an actual creditcard or sales order.
+The actual resource will then later be an actual credit card or sales order.

 Resource types define, who can own resources of this type.
 This is typically one user group like "customers" but can also be multiple ones like "customers" and "employees".
 It is also possible to define no resource owner at all